mukul0512/react-lover/README.md

 ------------------------------------------------------
 # React Hooks
- (Normal JS utility functions)
+ (Normal JS utility functions - wrote by facebook developers)
-- useState() - Superpowerful State Variables in react
+- useState() - Super-powerful State Variables in react.
+  * Whenever a state variable is update react will re-render the components.
 - useEffect()

 -------------------------------------------------------